jacobmetcalfe/Programming_With_Unix/README.md

 - [Acknowledgments](#Acknowledgments)

 ## Description
 This gives all of the Programming With Unix homeworks that I did, so I can review them later on.
-Some of the answers will be wrong, it then becomes your job to correct them, as this is not used as a cheating device.
+Some of the answers will be wrong, it then becomes your job to correct them, as this will not be used as a cheating device.

 ## Installation
 Just click on the documents and download the Word documents to see them.